|

 (serpentMT), and he will bite them.”

-While there are snakes that live underwater, dinosaurs have an even
+While there are snakes that live underwater, dinosaur-like aquatic reptiles have an even

 greater claim to be associated with the depths of the sea, as here in the